SeekingMoon/SeekingMoon/README.md

 - 👋 yola, I’m @SeekingMoon
-- 👀 I’m interested in ...
-Python
+- 👀 I’m interested in ... things
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning ... other things
-- 💞️ I’m looking to collaborate on ...
-Nothing
+- 💞️ I’m looking to collaborate on ... better things
-- 📫 How to reach me ...
-You dont
+- 📫 How to reach me ... email me